 Raytheon Company (NYSE: RTN) is an international aerospace and defense giant that could be ready to rise again after a recent pullback amid threats of new tariffs between world leaders.
-Those events interrupted its share-price surge of 46 percent since the election of President Trump on November 8, 2016, which spurred a jump in the price of defense stocks that has become known as the “Trump Effect.”
+Those events interrupted its share-price surge of 46 percent since the election of President Trump on November 8, 2016, which spurred a jump in the price of defense stocks that has become known as the “Trump effect.”

 President Trump, who has advocated increased military spending by America and its allies, has caused market uncertainty with his talk of imposing tariffs on imports as he seeks to negotiate what he considers “fair” trade agreements.
 Raytheon is a defense company based in Waltham, Massachusetts, that seems positioned to withstand the turbulence.

 The share price of Raytheon has jumped 46.07 percent since its adjusted closing price of $132.76 on the day President Trump was elected, through the stock’s end-of-day price of $193.92 on June 26.
-Even though Raytheon’s stock price slid 15 percent between April 23, when it closed at $228.13, and June 26, the company beat analysts’ estimates of its first-quarter sales and earnings announced on April 26 due to increased demand, especially from other countries.
+Even though Raytheon’s stock price slid 15 percent between April 23, when it closed at $228.13, and June 26, the company beat analysts’ first-quarter sales and earnings estimates announced on April 26 due to increased demand, especially from other countries.
 However, Raytheon only boosted its financial guidance for the rest of 2018 slightly when its management reported earnings, so Stifel Nicolaus defense analysts opined that the stock traded down amid unfulfilled hopes from some investors for an even more bullish outlook.

-‘Good Buying Opportunity’
+Raytheon May Rise Again… as ‘Good Buying Opportunity’

 The retreat in the share price offers a “good buying opportunity,” according to Stifel Nicolaus defense analyst Joseph DeNardi.
 In fact, Stifel Nicolaus raised its 12-month share-price target for Raytheon to $235 a share, up from $220 a share, after the company announced its first-quarter results.

 Raytheon gave reason for optimism by reporting first-quarter 2018 net sales of $6.3 billion, up 4.5 percent from the same quarter of 2017.
-In addition, the company reported earnings in Q1 2018 of $2.20 per share, up 27.2 percent from the same quarter a year ago.
+In addition, the company reported earnings in Q1 2018 of $2.20 per share, jumping 27.2 percent from the same quarter a year ago.

 In addition to the “Trump effect” that has aided the share price of defense companies since the president’s election, Raytheon offers a current dividend yield of 1.64 percent that may appeal to income-oriented investors.